erelsgl/fair-family-allocation/README.md

 # family-fair-allocation
-Algorithms for democratic fair allocation of items among families and other groups.
+Algorithms for democratic fair allocation of indivisible items among families and other groups.

 To demonstrate a protocol from [this paper](https://arxiv.org/abs/1709.02564), run one of the following: